A history of the BRIZE SINGERS

 ‘Music on a Summer Evening’ at St Bartholomew’s Ducklington on 20th July.

 The Yarnton Band joined us again for our annual concert in September.
-We are delighted to have had Elliott Rooney conducting us and Bernard West as our accompanist for these.
+Our two Christmas concerts were held at Witney Methodist Church and St Bartholomew’s, Ducklington, as in previous years.
+We are delighted to have had Elliott Rooney conducting us and Bernard West as our accompanist.

 List of MD’s in order since the founding of The RAF Brize Norton Singers and Brize Singers: